 - vitamin and mineral supplements.

-Complementary therapies that are not regulated by AHPRA are self-regulated by their respective associations and there can be great variability in standards of education and therefore the standard of the practitioner.
+Complementary therapies that are not regulated by AHPRA are unregistered professions in Australia.
+They are self-regulated by their own professional associations.
+Standards of education and levels of expertise can vary a lot.

 Always tell your doctor if you are taking any complementary medicines.